How to treat sun spots and liver spots?

 The number of laser treatments required for pigment resolution varies.
 Sometimes a test treatment session is performed one month prior to laser treatment to determine optimal treatment parameters and the likelihood that your spots will resolve with laser treatments.
 Most patients require several treatments to each area for resolution of pigmentation.
 A one month interval between treatments is generally recommended before retreating the same area, however adjacent areas can be treated sooner.
 While most patients experience improvement in their brown spots with laser treatments, rarely Q plus C laser treatments are unsuccessful at removing or lightening brown spots.

 What are the risks of laser removal of Sun spots and Brown spots?

 The most common risks of laser treatment for Sunspots and brown spots are a temporary lightening or darkening of the pigment of the skin.
 Rarely this pigment change can be permanent.
 A flare of acne, skin infection, burn or rarely scarring including elevated and keloidal scars are other potential risks of laser treatments.
-Patients with a history of abnormal or keloidal scarring, who have taken Accutane in the past year or who are taking medications or have health conditions that may compromise their ability to fight infection may not be candidates for laser treatments.
+Patients with a history of abnormal or keloidal scarring, who have taken medications for this in the past year or who are taking medications or have health conditions that may compromise their ability to fight infection may not be candidates for laser treatments.

 What should I do before my laser treatment?